Union says Iowa Veterans Home workers at risk of infection

-MARSHALLTOWN, Iowa (AP) -- A union leader is complaining that a large Iowa nursing home for veterans is forcing some employees to work after they were exposed to a colleague who tested positive for coronavirus.
+MARSHALLTOWN, Iowa (AP) - A union leader is complaining that a large Iowa nursing home for veterans is forcing some employees to work after they were exposed to a colleague who tested positive for the coronavirus.

 AFSCME Council 61 President Danny Homan said the situation at the Iowa Veterans Home in Marshalltown is potentially putting employees and its 550 residents at risk of infection.